Summer semester 2022: First EuroTeQ Collider at TUM

 Introduction

 Both humans and other animals are dependent on the availability of clean water.
-Rivers and oceans provide an important habitat for invertebrates, fish, birds and mammals.
-Humans strongly depend on intact river systems providing drinking water, irrigation for agriculture, transport routes and recreational areas.
+Rivers and oceans provide an essential habitat for invertebrates, fish, birds, and mammals.
+Humans strongly depend on intact river systems, which provide drinking water, irrigation for agriculture, transport routes, and recreational areas.

-During the transport process, plastic accumulates in riverbanks, sediments, at water plants, in lakes and impoundments and remains within the riverine ecosystem for several decades.
+During the transport process, plastic accumulates on riverbanks, in sediments, at water treatment plants, in lakes and impoundments, and remains within the riverine ecosystem for several decades.
 During floods, the retained plastic is remobilized and transported to the oceans.

-Current cleaning technologies, as the RiverScreener, focus on preventing plastic emissions to the oceans via rivers, but neglect the long residence time of plastic in the river and its impact on the riverine ecosystems.
+Current cleaning technologies, such as the RiverScreener, focus on preventing plastic emissions to the oceans via rivers, but overlook the long residence time of plastic in the river and its impact on riverine ecosystems.

 What is the Waste Challenge?

-How to get our rivers and its connected ecosystems plastic and waste free?
+How can we make our rivers and their connected ecosystems plastic and waste-free?

-As our rivers are polluted and the plastic remains for several decades in the river stretches, it is not enough to stop plastic input/ usage and to hinder plastic emissions to oceans.
-We have to clean our rivers as they are crucial elements for a healthy and intact environment.
+As our rivers are polluted and plastic remains in the river stretches for several decades, it is not enough to stop plastic input/ usage and to hinder plastic emissions into the oceans.
+We must clean our rivers, as they are vital components of a healthy and intact environment.

-Can we find management strategies for rivers and impoundments that enables an easier cleaning technology?
+- Can we find management strategies for rivers and impoundments that enable an easier cleaning technology?

-How can riparian and stakeholders participate?
-How can we create a social awareness of the problem?
+- How can riparian stakeholders participate?
+How can we raise social awareness about the problem?

 Desired Outcome

-Aim of this challenge is to restore our rivers all over the world.
+This challenge aims to restore our rivers worldwide.
 A fundamental step is the removal of the plastic by technical and management means.
-Those means should not interfere ecosystems and should provide a sustainable life cycle.
-The cleaning measure should sustain as long as possible, at the best for all future generations.
+Those means should not interfere with ecosystems and should provide a sustainable life cycle.
+The cleaning measure should last as long as possible, ideally for all future generations.

 Desired Impact

-2019 Unicef awarded the photo of the year representing the social situation of children in the slum Tondo in Manila in the Philippines.
-Former fishermen and kids swim through the polluted water in the bay fishing for plastic bottles, which can be sold to recyclers.
+In 2019, UNICEF awarded the Photo of the Year, which represented the social situation of children in the Tondo slum, Manila, Philippines.
+Former fishermen and children swim through the polluted water in the bay, fishing for plastic bottles that can be sold to recyclers.
 This can be highly dangerous, especially during the typhoon season.
-Those people in the slum suffer from food poisoning, lack of drinking water, Dengue fever, diarrhea, Leptospirosis and skin diseases running rampant, malnutrition and in turn life expectancy is low.
-We want to improve the water quality and consequently life quality of humans.
-Simultaneously, we restore an intact riverine ecosystem providing habitats for fish, mammals, birds and invertebrates Fishermen should be able to fish for fish again instead for plastics.
+Those people in the slum suffer from food poisoning, lack of drinking water, Dengue fever, diarrhea, Leptospirosis, and skin diseases running rampant, malnutrition, and, in turn, life expectancy is low.
+We aim to improve the water quality and, consequently, the quality of life for humans.
+Simultaneously, we restore an intact riverine ecosystem providing habitats for fish, mammals, birds, and invertebrates.
+Fishermen should be able to fish for fish again, rather than plastics.

 Relevant considerations for the challenge/theme

-As the already emitted plastic will remain for decades in the polluted river stretches, the problem is not solved by finding strategies to prevent mismanaged plastic waste input to the ecosystem.
-We also have to take care about the stored plastic waste in the rivers and have to find technical solutions in combination with management solutions to clean our riverine ecosystem.
+As the already emitted plastic will remain in the polluted river stretches for decades, the problem cannot be solved by finding strategies to prevent mismanaged plastic waste from entering the ecosystem.
+We also need to address the plastic waste stored in rivers and develop technical solutions in conjunction with management solutions to clean our riverine ecosystem.

-We must not harm organisms of the ecosystem by our cleaning actions.
-Social participation can support acceptance for the measures by the riparian and stakeholders.
-At the end, we should improve the living conditions for the future generations!
+We must not harm ecosystem organisms through our cleaning actions.
+Social participation can support the acceptance of measures by the riparian community and stakeholders.
+Ultimately, we should strive to improve the living conditions for future generations.

 Relevant links